 For my part, I knew in my early twenties that I didn’t want to work in the corporate world anymore and wanted to do the things that I was passionate about.
 As I set out on my own I can tell you that I made more than my share of mistakes on the journey to becoming a successful entrepreneur.

 Mistakes that no amount of business models, business plans, or dynamic guest lectures would have helped me avoid.
 I needed the tools, approaches, and practical real-world embeddedness that we’ve baked into the Idea Maker Course.

 I’m truly hoping that what you find on these pages will help you help your students do some great learning and go on to design their best ventures and live their best lives.

 Students use a single code to register themselves, which keeps it super simple for them and for your teaching team.
 Their access never expires.
 And it’s managed using the most up to date secure social login technologies available, i.e. so we don’t see or store a password or their personal information beyond a name and email address.

 Faculty member access never expires either and opens up six weeks before confirmed adoption by groups of ten or more learners.
 Same goes for staff in academic centres, incubators, or event teams.

 We offer educational bundles.
 And, on a rolling basis, we run full free trial periods for educators.
-In 2020 these are currently scheduled for early January and early May.
+These are currently scheduled for early January and early May.